research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/02-configurations.md

 Please refer to [SURFconext documention](https://www.surf.nl/en/surfconext-global-access-with-1-set-of-credentials).

 :::danger
-Main RSD service is already registered in uses SURFconext authentication services.
-We advice to use our main RSD instance and enable it for your organisation.
+The main RSD instance is already registered with the SURFconext authentication service.
+We advise you to use our main RSD instance and enable it for your organisation.
 For more information see [register you organisation](/users/register-organisation/).
 :::

 ### Enable Helmholtz AI authentication